ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/secure-ciphers.md

 ## SSH

-We can also set secure cyphers for SSH sessions.
+We can also set secure ciphers for SSH sessions.
 This will ensure a secure connection is made whenever a server administrator connects to the server via SSH.

-Follow the below commands to set secure cyphers for SSH.
+Follow the below commands to set secure ciphers for SSH.

 Edit the SSH config file `/etc/sshd/sshd_config` with your preferred editor.